 I published a revised version of this article with the title "The European Mobility Week and urban cycling" on LinkedIn Pulse, on 14 September (Soeftestad 2018).
 Both articles have been widely distributed on social/business media, including Facebook and Twitter.

-(5) All things being personal, the reason for presenting Watermelon, Ljubljana By Bike is that I know the owner, Tevz Cernigoj.
-His parents are my very good friends from when all three of us studied at University of California Los Angeles (UCLA).
+(4) All things being personal, the reason for presenting Watermelon, Ljubljana By Bike is that I know the owner, Tevz Cernigoj.
+His parents are my very good friends from when we studied at University of California Los Angeles (UCLA).

 Bicycling.com. n.d.
 "Urban cycling."
 URL: https://www.bicycling.com/urban-cycling/